schmcklr/skill_extractor/README.md

 The project uses job listings data provided by the platform JobTeaser.
 The project includes translation, natural language processing, and topic modeling techniques to extract relevant information from the job descriptions.

 ## Implementation
-The project is implemented in Python and makes use of various libraries such as pandas, nltk, re, requests, numpy, gensim, odfpy, IPython, BeautifulSoup, googletrans, translatepy, langdetect, pyldavis, LdaOverTime and matplotlib.
+The project is implemented in Python and makes use of various libraries such as pandas, nltk, langdetect, translatepy, BeautifulSoup, re, IPython, requests, pyldavis, odfpy, matplotlib, spacy, seaborn, wordcloud, ipywidgets, scikit-learn, gensim and lda-over-time.

 ## Project Structure